Endarterectomy for Stenosis of Less Than 50% With Symptoms

 TIA or mild stroke, but less than 50% stenosis (narrowing).1

-In some cases surgery may be harmful—the procedure itself may result in more
+In some cases surgery may be harmful.
+The procedure itself may result in more

 problems than benefits.

-The American Heart Association guidelines recommend
+The American Heart Association and American Stroke Association recommend

-that these people continue treatment with medicine.2
+that these people continue treatment with medicine and healthy lifestyle changes.2

 Rerkasem K, Rothwell PM (2011).
 Carotid endarterectomy for symptomatic carotid stenosis.
 Cochrane Database of Systematic Reviews (4).